 UK PRIIPs Regulation / Prohibition of sales to UK retail investors - The Securities are not intended to be offered, sold or otherwise made available to any retail investor in the UK.
-For these purposes, a "retail investor" means a person who is one (or more) of: (i) a retail client as defined in point (8) of Article 2 of Regulation (EU) 2017/565 as it forms part of UK domestic law by virtue of the European Union (Withdrawal) Act 2018 ("EUWA"); or (ii) a customer within the meaning of the provisions of the Financial Services and Markets Act 2000 (the "UK FSMA 2000") and any rules or regulations made under the UK FSMA 2000 to implement the Insurance Distribution Directive, where that customer would not qualify as a professional client as defined in point (8) of Article 2(1) of Regulation (EU) No 600/2014 as it forms part of UK domestic law by virtue of the EUWA ("UK MIFIR").
-Consequently, the Issuer has not prepared a key information document (KID) required by the PRIIPs regulation as it forms part of UK domestic law by virtue of the EUWA (the "UK PRIIPs Regulation") for offering or selling the Securities or otherwise making them available to any retail investors in the UK may be unlawful under the UK PRIIPs Regulation.
+For these purposes, a "retail investor" means a person who is one (or more) of: (i) a retail client as defined in point (8) of Article 2 of Regulation (EU) 2017/565 as it forms part of UK domestic law by virtue of the European Union (Withdrawal) Act 2018 ("EUWA"); or (ii) a customer within the meaning of the provisions of the Financial Services and Markets Act 2000 (the "UK FSMA 2000") and any rules or regulations made under the UK FSMA 2000 to implement the Insurance Distribution Directive, where that customer would not qualify as a professional client as defined in point (8) of Article 2(1) of Regulation (EU) No 600/2014 as it forms part of UK domestic law by virtue of the EUWA ("UK MiFIR").
+Consequently, the Issuer has not prepared a key information document (KID) required by the PRIIPs regulation as it forms part of UK domestic law by virtue of the EUWA (the "UK PRIIPs Regulation") for offering or selling the Securities or otherwise making them available to retail investors in the UK and therefore offering or selling the Securities or otherwise making them available to any retail investor in the UK may be unlawful under the UK PRIIPs Regulation.

 MIFID II product governance / Professional investors and ECPs only target market - Solely for the purposes of each EU manufacturer's product approval process (i.e., each person deemed a manufacturer for purposes of MiFID II), the target market assessment in respect of the Securities has led to the conclusion that: (i) the target market for the Securities is eligible counterparties and professional clients only, each as defined in MiFID II; and (ii) all channels for distribution of the Securities to eligible counterparties and professional clients are appropriate.
-The target market assessment indicates that the Securities are incompatible with the knowledge, experience, needs, characteristic and objectives of retail clients and accordingly the Securities (a "distributor") should take into consideration the EU manufacturers' target market assessment.
+The target market assessment indicates that the Securities are incompatible with the knowledge, experience, needs, characteristic and objectives of retail clients and accordingly the Securities shall not be offered or sold to any retail clients.
+Any person subsequently offering, selling or recommending the Securities (a "distributor") should take into consideration the EU manufacturers' target market assessment.
 However, a distributor subject to MiFID II is responsible for undertaking its own target market assessment in respect of the Securities (by either adopting or refining the EU manufacturers' target market assessment) and determining appropriate distribution channels.